 - 1. How is Functional Medicine different from traditional medicine?

-- 2. Who can benefit from Functional Medicine and a consultation with Dr. Blum?
+- 2. Who can benefit from a Functional Medicine & Nutrition Consultation?

 - 3. Why do people typically come to The Blum Center for Health?